Can I Use Apple Cider Vinegar to Clean My Keurig?

 Always Wash your Keurig After Use

 Take away all removable parts and wash them.
-It’s also crucial to remove all coffee growns after you brew coffee.
+It’s also crucial to remove any coffee grounds after brewing the coffee.
 Don’t leave it for hours as it may damage the filter, or mold can start to breed.

 Remove Mineral Build-Up